travisdoor/bl/docs/master/language.md

 ```

-Be careful using the using statement, ambiguous declaration references can be introduced easily.
+Be careful with the `using` statement, ambiguous declaration references can be introduced easily.
 Scope
-lookup are done in the following order when the using statement is present:
+lookup rules are following in case the `using` is present:

-* Symbol lookup in all used scopes in order they were added.
-Parent scopes of used scopes are ignored.
-* Lookup in the current scope and up the scope hyerachy.
+* Symbols declared in the function scope and its child scopes are preferred during lookup.
+In case there
+is a symbol of the same name in the used scope it's ignored and a local one is used without warnings/errors.
+* In case a symbol with the same name is found in multiple used scopes, it's reported as ambiguous.
+* In case a symbol from the used scope collides with a symbol in global/private scope, it's also reported as ambiguous.

 ## Main function